20s & 30s

 What ages come to your events?

 Our events are specifically for people in their twenties (over 21) and thirties.
-If you are in another age range, just let us know, and we will be happy to connect you to other programs taking place in the synagogue as part of its inter-generational offerings.
+If you are in another age range, let us know, and we will be happy to connect you to other programs, like the 30s & 40s program in the synagogue.

 What do I wear?